Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 "Ha-ha.
 That's what you said about the other stuff you brought me.
 Look!
 Most of it is still here!"
 The merchant waved his hand at the items throughout his booth.
 At that moment, the merchant saw me.

 "Oh, a real customer!
 Now if you'll excuse me, we are done here."
-The merchant shoos the robed person away.
+The merchant shooed the robed person away.
 "What can I getcha?"

-"Umm…I'm kind of just browsing for something that peaks my interest.
-I didn't mean to interrupt your conversation."
-I hesitantly said as I was deciding whether I should escape.
+"Umm…I'm kind of just browsing for something that piques my interest.
+I didn't mean to interrupt your conversation," I hesitantly said as I was deciding whether I should escape.
 I felt like something was about to happen.
 Sure enough…

-"Hey Mister!
-Let me ask for opinion, since you said you were looking for something interesting."
+"Hey, Mister!
+Let me ask for your opinion, since you said you were looking for something interesting."
 The robed person blocked my path.

 "I have here a box in which you can store objects."